wormtable/wormtable/docs/source/data-storage.rst

 This page describes the type and sizes of data that may be stored in columns, as well as some low-level details about this data storage format.
-While this information is not directly relevent to programmers using wormtable, it can help to understand the various tradeoffs when choosing a particular type or choosing a variable versus a fixed length column.
+While this information is not directly relevant to programmers using wormtable, it can help to understand the various tradeoffs when choosing a particular type or choosing a variable versus a fixed length column.